AhmedAli58/hangarbay/README.md

 **Stop Googling for FAA data.** Get clean, queryable aircraft registry tables in seconds.

 Hangarbay downloads, normalizes and indexes the complete [FAA aircraft registry](https://www.faa.gov/licenses_certificates/aircraft_certification/aircraft_registry/releasable_aircraft_download) so you can skip straight to analysis.
-No more hunting for ZIP files, decoding cryptic text formats, or joining fragmented tables.
-One command gets you 307,000+ aircraft registrations, owners, and specifications ready to query with SQL or pandas.
+No more hunting for ZIP files, decoding cryptic codes, or joining fragmented tables.
+One command gets you 307,000+ aircraft registrations, owners and specifications ready to query with SQL or pandas.

 Built for researchers, data journalists, and aviation analysts who need reliable, repeatable workflows.